barklund/mortenbarklund.com/content/blog/returning-children-typescript/index.md

 type ReactNode = ReactChild | ReactFragment | ReactPortal | boolean | null | undefined
 ```

-Note that this includes `undefined`.
-Components aren't allowed to return `undefined`, only `null` in case they shouldn't render anything.
+Note that this includes `undefined`, which is what TypeScript complains about (for now..!).
+Components aren't allowed to return `undefined`, but rather `null` in case they shouldn't render anything.

 So what can we do about that?